 - Eggs.
 The eggs provide structure, richness, and help the cake to rise.
 For the best texture, use room temperature, not cold eggs.

-Note: This pound cake recipe doesn’t work well with egg replacers. - Gluten-Free Flour.
+- Gluten-Free Flour.
+I tested the recipe with Bob’s Red Mill 1:1 Gluten-Free Baking Flour.
 Use a gluten-free flour that contains xanthan gum.
 If your blend doesn’t include it, whisk a half teaspoon into the flour before using.

 - Vanilla Extract. (optional) It surprises people that vanilla is an optional ingredient.
 As much as I love vanilla, I find that a pound cake doesn’t need it.
 The butter flavor tastes center stage.
 If you’d like to use it, add up to two teaspoons to the batter.

-The temperature of the butter really matters when making a pound cake.
+Butter temperature matters when making pound cake.
 If the butter is too cold, the cake comes out dense and heavy.
 If it’s too warm, the cake feels greasy.

 The best butter temperature for pound cake is between 65°F and 68°F (18°C and 20°C.) At this temperature, the butter fluffs up nicely.
 And that’s what we’re aiming for: fluffy butter.